automerge/automerge/README.md

-# Automerge - NEXT
+# Automerge RS

-This is pretty much a ground up rewrite of automerge-rs.
-The objective of this rewrite is to radically simplify the API.
-The end goal being to produce a library which is easy to work with both in Rust and from FFI.
+This is a rust implementation of the [Automerge](https://github.com/automerge/automerge) file format and network protocol.

+## Status

+This project has 4 components:

+1. *automerge* - a rust implementation of the library.
+This project is the most mature and being used in a handful of small applications.
+2. *automerge-wasm* - a js/wasm interface to the underlying rust library.
+This api is generally mature and in use in a handful of projects as well.
+3. *automerge-js* - this is a javascript library using the wasm interface to export the same public api of the primary automerge project.
+Currently this project passes all of automerge's tests but has not been used in any real project or packaged as an NPM.
+Alpha testers welcome.
+4. *automerge-c* - this is a c library intended to be an ffi integration point for all other languages.
+It is currently a work in progress and not yet ready for any testing.

 ## How?